ClusterCockpit/cc-backend/configs/README.md

 ## Intro

-cc-backend requires a configuration file speciyfing the cluster systems to be used.
+cc-backend requires a configuration file specifying the cluster systems to be used.
 Still many  default options documented below are used. cc-backend tries to load a config.json from the working directory per default.
 To overwrite the default specify a json config file location using the command line option `--config <filepath>`.
 All security relevant configuration. e.g., keys and passwords, are set using environment variables.